300 Years Of The Clough House At Old North

-The Home: What is the Clough House?
+The Home: What Is the Clough House?

 While it was originally constructed as an elegant single-family home, this building has served many purposes over time: a single-family home, a tenement for many families, and a house museum.
 Now it serves a variety of purposes for Old North Church & Historic Site, including exhibit, gallery, office, and storage spaces.
 The Clough [rhymes with “fluff”] House witnessed all the changes in its surrounding neighborhood over the past 300 years while it too changed to meet the needs of the community.

-Children on Unity Street c.
+Left: Children on Unity Street c.
 1899.
 Photo from Boston Public Library Digital Commonwealth Archive.

-The People: Who lived here?
+The People: Who lived Here?

 After the death of Ebenezer Clough in 1724, the house changed owners several times.
-Each of these owner-occupants was upper-middle class and of English descent.
+Each of these owner-occupants was upper-middle-class and of English descent.
 In 1808, a third floor was added to the Clough House and the house was divided into multiple, increasingly crowded rental units.
 Gradually, it became a tenement.
 Between 1810 and 1944, 180 different middle- to working-class families called the Clough House home.
 At the height of the tenement period, 29 people lived in this one structure simultaneously.

 Until 1870, the people who lived in this building had English or Canadian roots.
 Then Irish immigrants moved in, followed by Italian immigrants about a decade later.
-Although this influx created the most ethnically diverse time period of the Clough House, it differed greatly from most other North End tenements because African-Americans, Jewish immigrants or Portugese immigrants did not live here.
+Although this influx created the most ethnically diverse time period of the Clough House, it differed greatly from most other North End tenements because African-Americans, Jewish immigrants, or Portuguese immigrants did not live here.
 By the early 1900s, only Italians and Italian-Americans occupied this home, corresponding with a massive wave of Italian immigration to the United States.

-Interestingly, the documentary and archaeological record reveals the more everyday, personal side of tenement life, recreating the stories of two groups often absent from the historical record: women and children.
+Interestingly, the documentary and the archaeological record reveals the more everyday, personal side of tenement life, recreating the stories of two groups often absent from the historical record: women and children.
 A large amount of children’s toys and female-related artifacts – such as doll parts, marbles, lipstick, and a pie plate – discovered during a 2013 archaeological excavation paints a rather touching picture, as City of Boston Archaeologist Joseph Bagley writes, ” … women gardening, children playing, letters to write, pies in the oven, families doing what they could to get by and lead a normal life.”

 By 1855, it was the most densely populated neighborhood in Boston.
 Overcrowded tenements led to unsanitary conditions for tenants, and serious illnesses like tuberculosis and cholera afflicted the immigrant populations on a large scale.
 Moreover, many families often moved from one tenement to another, indicating transience and instability that defined the community here for over a century.

-The Restoration: How did the Clough House evolve and why was it saved?
+The Restoration: How Did the Clough House Evolve and Why Was It Saved?

 By the 1920s, after two centuries of hard use and multiple additions, the Clough House fell into such disrepair that it was deemed a fire hazard, along with several other tenements abutting Old North Church.
 A philanthropic membership organization called the Lantern League made plans to purchase and demolish these “fire menaces” out of fear they compromised the structural integrity of the church.
 Thankfully, a Historic American Buildings Survey (HABS) was conducted by the National Park Service sometime after 1933, and its architectural and historic importance was established by the Society for the Preservation of New England Antiquities (now Historic New England) in 1960.